-While far from perfect, ASCAP and BMI provide an efficient way for Worship Leader to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would lead_to_chaos_for_small_businesses_across_the_country.
+This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
+Yes.
+Each one wants thousands of dollars.
 Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+Yes.
+Their harassment caused us to stop live music In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.